 Laws are made by those in power in nations.
 Almost invariably the main aim of those in power is to hold onto that power.

 At the time of writing (October 2020) perhaps the greatest disconnect between ethics and the law is in regard to climate change.
-Governments around the world support, and are supported by, powerful lobby groups such as the fossil fuel industries; this applies particularly in my country, Australia.
-Ethical imperatives dictate quiet unambiguously that urgent action on climate change should take precedence over most other matters, yet governments are resisting this.
+Governments around the world support, and are supported by, powerful lobby groups such as the fossil fuel industries; this applies particularly in my country, Australia, which is one of the biggest exporters of coal in the world.
+Ethical imperatives dictate quite unambiguously that urgent action on climate change should take precedence over most other matters, yet governments, particularly Australian governments, are resisting this.

 Supporting the fossil fuel industries against reason and against the speedy development of renewable energy that we must adopt if our grandchildren and our planet are to have a future not greatly inferior to the present should be against the law, but is not.